Life in the fast lane – can you contest a speeding fine?

-There are numerous myths on disputing a speeding fine.
-Some argue that you can drive up to 10kph over the limit without committing an offence or use specific excuses to contest a speeding fine.
 The simple rule is that if you are caught exceeding the speed limit, you are guilty of an offence.
-Speeding is a strict liability offence, which means that it does not matter WHY you were speeding, only that you DID exceed the speed limit (even by 1kph).
+Speeding is a strict liability offence – meaning that it does not matter why you were speeding, only that you did exceed the speed limit (even by 1km/h).

 What are the penalties for speeding?

-The penalties for speeding are based upon the amount you exceed the speed limit.
-Generally, the following mandatory demerit point/licence suspension periods* apply:
+The penalties for speeding depend on the amount that you are alleged to exceed the speed limit by.
+For a full licence holder operating a non-heavy vehicle, the following mandatory demerit point/licence suspension periods* apply:

 What are my options if I receive a speeding fine?

-- Pay the infringement amount and accept any additional penalties (e.g. demerit points); or
+- Pay the infringement amount in full and accept any additional penalties (i.e. demerit points);

-- You were not the driver of the car at the specified time;
+- You were not the driver of the vehicle at the specified time;

-- You were not in possession of your car (e.g. had sold it prior, either your car or number plates were stolen); or
+- You were not in possession of the vehicle (i.e. sold it prior, car or number plates were stolen); or

-- You believe the allegation of speeding was incorrect, by arguing the speed detector used by the Police was faulty or inaccurate (although it is not a defence to argue your own speedometer was faulty).
-However, the law assumes that the speed camera was accurate and substantial evidence is required to prove this defence.
+- You believe the allegation of speeding was incorrect, by arguing the speed detector was faulty or inaccurate (although, it is not a defence to argue that your own speedometer was faulty).
+However, the law assumes that speed cameras are accurate and substantial evidence is required to provide this defence.